jlimadev/aws-certification-cloud-practitioner-notes/notes/serverless/README.md

 - Fully Scalable and Serverless
 - Supports REST APIs and Websocket APIs
 - Supports security, authentication, API Keys, monitoring
+- Can be configured to send data directly to Amazon Kinesis Data Stream
+- Can call AWS Lambda functions to create a front-door for a serverless app.

 API gateway example:
 A client create a item in your website, your website saves it on dynamo with this structure: